Should You Pay To Play06-27-2013

 +The Sound Guy

-GREATGuarantee + % of door
+GREATGuarantee vs. % of door (whichever is greater)

 WHAT IS IT: If you are more established and have a great relationship with the club, you can negotiate this kind of deal.
 It takes some serious clout though and a proven history in their club.
 Venues will do this to get you to play their club (and not the many other options in their city).
 Because of your proven history, they feel confident that with the amount of promo that they will do, they will be able to get enough people out to your show to make it financially worthwhile for them.